Operation Lyari: Ethnic differences

-Religious & Sectarian Differences
+Religious and sectarian differences

-Sectarian parties and Sunni-Shia conflict have also led to violence in this district with many wanted terrorists hiding out in Lyari.
+Sectarian parties and Sunni–Shia conflict have also led to violence in this district with many wanted terrorists hiding out in Lyari.

 Operations in 2012

 Lyari had long been a stronghold of Pakistan Peoples' Party (PPP).
 The PPP took under its wing a well known gangster named Abdul-Rehman Baloch, alias Rehman Dakait, to keep the Lyari vote bank in check by not allowing other parties access to Lyari.
 In exchange Rehman Dakait would be allowed a free rein to extort local businesses, smuggle drugs, arms and ammunition.
 This agreement was the brainchild of Zulfiqar Mirza and then President Asif Ali Zardari who placed Rehman Dakait as the leader of a newly formed Peoples' Aman Committee in 2008 to look after the affairs of Lyari and to regulate crime in his territory.
 He brought down petty crime and became a local hero.
 Despite his enhanced reputation he went on his own crime spree unchecked and became the undisputed crime boss in Lyari.
 He soon fell out with the PPP, by 2009 he was a wanted man and was killed in a police encounter in August 2009.

-The Peoples' Aman Committee was then taken over by his first cousin and partner in crime Uzair Jan Baloch.
+The People's Aman Committee was then taken over by his first cousin and partner in crime Uzair Jan Baloch.
 Uzair was an ardent enemy of MQM and after several targeted killings came under pressure from the PPP to disband.
 Despite being officially defunct, the organization continued to function de facto on the ground.
-The government finally issued a notification on October 11, 2011 which banned the Peoples' Aman Committee under Clause (11/B) of Anti-terrorism Act 1997.
+The government finally issued a notification on 11 October 2011, which banned the Peoples' Aman Committee under Clause (11/B) of Anti-terrorism Act 1997.
 The Sindh Home Ministry, after banning the People's Aman Committee (PAC), finally issued its notification.
 Additionally, the ministry directed law enforcement agencies to monitor the activities of the committee.